What is the welfare principle?

 What is the welfare checklist?

-the ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);
+- the ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);

-his physical, emotional and educational needs;
+- their physical, emotional and educational needs;

 Failure to run through those principles when a court is reaching a decision could provide a basis for the unsatisfied party to appeal against that decision.

 What is the application of the welfare principle?